RubySteps/21-day-challenge/2_adventures/001/jbrains/06/README.md

 ## Result

 I moved all the `puts` calls into one place.
 This led me to observe that the message "At the beginning of his walk...", which looks special, isn't really.
 It's just one implementation of "taken step number 0".
+This also helped me remove the duplicate usage of `describe_walk`.